Jeff the Brotherhood: Wasted on the Dream

-JEFF the Brotherhood was initially due to release their second album for Warner Bros., Wasted on the Dream, on March 10, 2015.
+Jeff the Brotherhood was initially due to release their second album for Warner Bros., Wasted on the Dream, on March 10, 2015.
 However, on February 17, 2015, the band announced that it had been dropped from the label and would instead release the album on March 24, 2015 via Infinity Cat.

 For this LP the band included Jack Lawrence of The Greenhornes and The Raconteurs on bass.
-In addition to Lawrence, Wasted On The Dream features guest contributions from Bethany Cosentino of Best Coast, who sings on "In My Dreams," plus Diarrhea Planet guitarists Evan Bird and Emmett Miller as well as rock veteran Ian Anderson of Jethro Tull, who provides the flute solo on "Black Cherry Pie".
+In addition to Lawrence, Wasted On The Dream features guest contributions from Bethany Cosentino of Best Coast, who sings on "In My Dreams", plus Diarrhea Planet guitarists Evan Bird and Emmett Miller as well as rock veteran Ian Anderson of Jethro Tull, who provides the flute solo on "Black Cherry Pie".

 For the Summer 2015 tour, the two piece band beefed up to a four piece touring unit to provide a larger sound and to relieve some of the tedium associated with touring as a two-person group over so many years.
 Chet Jameson was included on bass guitar and Kunal Prakash filled in on second guitar.

 Media exposure

 Print

-The band was named one of SPIN magazine's "must-hear acts" at 2011's South by Southwest festival, one of SPIN magazine's "best spring tours" of 2011 and one of the "Best of What's Next" by Paste magazine in 2010.
+The band was named one of Spin magazine's "must-hear acts" at 2011's South by Southwest festival, one of Spin's "best spring tours" of 2011 and one of the "Best of What's Next" by Paste magazine in 2010.